Kizovani/CryptWolf_Legacy/README.md

-ARCHIVED, WILL BE DELETED GUI app for basic encryption and decryption of files and folders with config options
+The beginnings of a simple gui app for encrypting and decrypting files and folders:

+Archived since it was becoming too cluttered and I was still discovering how to use Scene Builder and JavaFX, also was using Vscode, will make new iteration on Intellij